HPCMASPA2023-GitHub/simulator/README.md

 - a node fault model with repair times
 - checkpointing
 - reservations
-- some work with cores.
+- some work with cores
+- other useful additions

-These and other additions were added to 4 algorithms:
+These were added to 4 algorithms:

 - fcfs_fast2
 - easy_bf_fast2
 - easy_bf_fast2_holdback
-- conservative_bf
+- conservative_bf &nbsp; &nbsp; &nbsp; <span style="color:darkred"><--- &nbsp; reservations only work with this algorithm</span>

-To this is also a framework for spinning up simulations and for post processing.
+In addition to this is also a framework for spinning up simulations and for post processing.

 Scripts are provided to apply patches to the original Batsim source and run experiments congruent with those presented in our article.
 The initial deployment of our code is all handled by one deploy script.
 The running of a simulation or simulations can all be done by writing a config file and running a single script.